GEO4900 – Atmosphere-Ocean Dynamics

-- the equations of motion for a rotating system
+- understand the equations of motion in a rotating system

 - master geostrophic and hydrostatic balances, and their relation to the thermal wind

 - explain principles behind gravitational and planetary waves

 - understand barotropic and baroclinic instability and the bases for storm formation

 - apply simplified models of atmospheric and oceanic circulation

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 - 10 credits overlap with GEO3900 – Atmosphere Ocean Dynamics (discontinued).

 - 10 credits overlap with GEF3450 – Geophysical Fluid Dynamics (continued).

 - 10 credits overlap with GEF4450 – Geophysical Fluid Dynamics (continued).

 2 x 2 hours of lectures and up to 2 hours exercises per week.
 6 obligatory problem sets, which must be passed prior to the final exam.

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Student administration (firstname.lastname@example.org).